 People love to tell you their opinion, and even better if it’s multiple choice.
 That could be why polls are such a popular social media engagement strategy.
 Even something as simple as ”what do you think” about x will spark someone’s imagination and encourage them to engage.
 Polls are available on a number of different platforms, including Twitter and Instagram Stories.

-You can capture user feedback by asking “What do you love, Grey walls or bright walls?” or “what’s your favorite flavor?”
+You can capture user feedback by asking “What do you love, Grey walls or bright walls?” or “what’s your favourite flavour?”
 Opinions are such an easy way to build engagement fast that you’ll want to integrate it regularly into your strategy.

-Make sure that you’re testing how your audience responds to open-ended questions “What’s your favorite flavor” vs “this or that” questions like “Grey or bright walls” so you can create stronger engagement-focused posts in the future.
+Make sure that you’re testing how your audience responds to open-ended questions like “What’s your favourite flavour” vs “this or that” questions like “Grey or bright walls” so you can create stronger engagement-focused posts in the future.